 Smoking and children

-Because children have less developed airways and breathe faster than adults they breathe in more harmful chemicals.
+Children have less developed airways and breathe faster than adults which means they breathe in more harmful chemicals.

 If children breathe in second-hand smoke, they are at risk of all of the following:

 - childhood asthma and other chronic respiratory symptoms

 - acute lower respiratory tract infections in infancy and early childhood

 - childhood cancers

 - complications if they need a general anaesthetic

 - Middle East respiratory syndrome (MERS)

 Children and smoking in cars

 Under the law, you must not smoke in a car with children under 16 years old.